 Crowns should last for many years.
 This does heavily depend on how you care for them.
 Consider the daily habits that could be affecting your crowns, and you'll be able to extend their wear.

-A bridge is used as a permanent replacement for one or more missing teeth.
-It is both aesthetic and functional.
+A bridge is a permanent replacement for one or more missing teeth.
+They look natural and work well.

-Maryland bridges are good because only a little material must be removed from one of the teeth next to the gap.
-However, they are not as strong as conventional bridges and are only suitable for smaller gaps toward the front of the mouth.
-Also, if the teeth either side of the gap are in a poor condition, the dentist may advise that a Maryland bridge is not appropriate.
+Maryland bridges are also particularly good because only a small amount of material needs to be removed from one of the teeth next to the gap.
+They are not as strong as a conventional bridge and are often only suitable for smaller gaps toward the front of your mouth.
+If the teeth on either side of the gap are in poor condition, your dentist may advise that a Maryland bridge is not suitable for you.

-A bridge will restore your natural bite and prevent unwanted movement of the adjacent teeth and over eruption of the opposing teeth.
-They are a very desirable alternative to a removable partial denture.
+Bridges restore your natural bite and prevent unwanted movement of the adjacent teeth.
+They can also prevent over eruption of the opposing teeth.
+They are normally a much better alternative to a removable partial denture.

-All our bridges are made from the highest quality materials.
-We also offer minimal preparation adhesive bridges for maximum conservation of the tooth tissue.
+All our bridges are manufactured from the highest quality materials.

 Frequently Asked Questions

 Normally it isn’t necessary to have an anaesthetic for a Maryland bridge.
 However It's usually necessary for a conventional bridge, unless the tooth or teeth being used for the retainers have already had root canal treatment.
 The dentist will let you know before work starts whether you need an anaesthetic and, if you do, will anaesthetise the teeth before starting to work on them.